rnataoliveira/resume/readme-en.md

 ## **ABOUT**

-Joelma Renata Alves de Oliveira, I'm 24 years old, graduated in Systems Analysis and Development by Faculdade Impacta de Tecnologia.
+Joelma Renata Alves de Oliveira, I'm 24 years old, graduated in Systems Analysis and Development at Faculdade Impacta de Tecnologia.
 I entered the technology market because I believed it would be good to be challenged every day.
 Since then I have always sought to add knowledge.
 I have had experience working mainly with front-end, but also with back-end.
 It was on a day-to-day basis that I was able to put into practice much of the knowledge acquired and also learn new technologies, as well as better understand the workings of IT teams and work methodologies.
 In addition, I studied photography, advertising and worked with interior designer and furniture.

 ## **EDUCATION**